-21 CFR Part 11 (Electronic Records/Signatures) Compliance For Computer Systems Regulated By FDA
+21 CFR Part 11 (Electronic Records/Signatures) Compliance for Computer Systems Regulated by FDA

 The Webinar will focus on the importance of ensuring that electronic record/electronic signature (ER/ES) capability built into FDA-regulated computer systems meets compliance with 21 CFR Part 11.
-This includes the development of a company philosophy and approach and incorporating it into the overall computer system validation program and plans for individual systems that have this capability.
+This includes development of a company philosophy and approach, and incorporating it into the overall computer system validation program and plans for individual systems that have this capability.

 - Computer System Validation (CSV)

 - System Development Life Cycle (SDLC) Methodology